 Hiking trails around a beautiful and diverse region

-Hunkubakkar sits on the banks of Skaftár river, 1 km / 0.62 mi from route no 1 (the ‘Ring Road’) in an area renowned for its natural beauty.
+Hunkubakkar sits on the banks of Skaftár river, 1 km/0.62 mi from route no 1 (the ‘Ring Road’) in an area renowned for its natural beauty.
 Opposite the farm, on the southern banks of the river, is the eastern edge of the western section of the Skaftáreldahraun lava flow, which flowed from the infamous Skaftáreldar eruption in 1783.
 On the northern bank of the river are grassy slopes making way to heathlands and wilderness.
 There are countless fascinating hiking trails in the region, so everyone will be able to find something suitable for their level of experience.
-Just 1 km / 0.62 mi in from the farm is the road to the Lakagígar craters (4x4 vehicles only), and a short stretch east of the junction is the spectacular Fjaðrárgljúfur canyon, a must-see for anyone visiting the area.
-Another enjoyable hike is the ‘austir brúnir’ trail to Kirkjubæjarklaustur.
-The Hunkubakkar staff are more than happy to help guests with directions and can point out hiking trails in the surroundings and beyond.
+Close by is the trail along the "East edges" of the lava to the village of Krirkjubæjarklaustur and Landbrotshólar just south of the highway.
+Also worth mentioning are the wonderful hiking places which are a little further away such as Landmannalaugar, Sveinstindur and Langisjór (approx. 90 km/56 mi inland) and further to the east is Skaftafell (78 km/48,5 mi) which offers great and varied hiking trails.
+Just 1 km/0.62 mi in from the farm is the road to the Lakagígar craters (4x4 vehicles only), and a short stretch east of the junction is the spectacular Fjaðrárgljúfur canyon, a must-see for anyone visiting the area.

 Lakagígar and Eldgjá